A physical basis for cosmological correlators from cuts: A pedagogical example: the 3-site chain

 Clearly the derivative of any {physical} FRW form only talks to other {physical} FRW forms.
 Explicitly, the physical subspace contains all forms in {red} and one linear combination of the {orange} forms of the degenerate cut

-From the perspective of direct calculation, the linear combination $(\vphi_{19} - \vphi_{20})/2$ in \eqref{eq:3-sitephysicalforms} comes from the gauge transformation matrix $\mat{U}$. \texttt{Mathematica} files with the physical basis, gauge transformations and DEQs can be found at the \texttt{github} repository \github.
+From the perspective of direct calculation, the linear combination $(\vphi_{19} - \vphi_{20})/2$ in \eqref{eq:3-sitephysicalforms} comes from the gauge transformation matrix $\mat{U}$. \texttt{Mathematica} files with the physical basis, gauge transformations and DEQs can be found in appendix \ref{app:3siteDegenBlock} and at the \texttt{github} repository \github.

 Of course, we need to decompose $\Psi_3^{(0)}$ into the physical basis in order to use the DEQs for the physical quantity of interest.
 One can either use partial fractions (see appendix \ref{app:partialFrac} for a diagrammatic approach) or the intersection number: